Paris Métro Line 10: Depots

-Trains on line 10 are serviced by the depots at Auteuil, which are connected to the tracks of the terminus Porte d'Auteuil.
-These depots are entirely underground; other than tunnels, an escalator located on the sidewalk of the avenue du Géneral-Sarrail provides access.
-The depots are connected to line 9 as well, however line 9 has not used these depots since the opening of those at Boulogne connected to Pont de Sèvres.
+Trains on line 10 are stores at the Auteuil Workshops, which are connected to the tracks of the former terminus Porte d'Auteuil and completely underground.
+Other than tunnels, an escalator located on the sidewalk of the avenue du Géneral-Sarrail provides pedestrian access.
+The depots are connected to line 9 as well; however, line 9 has not used these depots since the opening of those at Boulogne connected to Pont de Sèvres.